 Further rational measures can be derived from the value added that power-to-gas offers to the energy system - through the reflection of externalities in the monetisation system and the coordination of regulations in the electricity and gas markets.
-Unfair double network tariffs, unclear definitions of power-to-gas and eligible roles for different stakeholders need to be ruled out.

 In addition, further measures concerning various specific aspects which contribute to the energy transition across all sectors must be approached.
 They include clarifying the position of synthetic natural gas (SNG) under the Renewable Energy Directive and regarding EU environmental legislation, harmonising gas quality standards, simplifying administrative procedures and further enhancing awareness and education for experts as well as for the public.